Titan (moon): Bulk characteristics

 Titan is probably partially differentiated into distinct layers with a 3,400 km rocky center.
-This rocky center is surrounded by several layers composed of different crystalline forms of ice.
-Its interior may still be hot enough for a liquid layer consisting of a "magma" composed of water and ammonia between the ice Ih crust and deeper ice layers made of high-pressure forms of ice.
+This rocky center is believed to be surrounded by several layers composed of different crystalline forms of ice, and/or water.
+The exact structure depends heavily on the heat flux from within Titan itself, which is poorly constrained.
+The interior may still be hot enough for a liquid layer consisting of a "magma" composed of water and ammonia between the ice Ih crust and deeper ice layers made of high-pressure forms of ice.
+The heat flow from inside Titan may even be too high for high pressure ices to form, with the outermost layers instead consisting primarily of liquid water underneath a surface crust.
 The presence of ammonia allows water to remain liquid even at a temperature as low as 176 K (for eutectic mixture with water).

-The Cassini probe discovered the evidence for the layered structure in the form of natural extremely-low-frequency radio waves in Titan's atmosphere.
+The Cassini probe discovered evidence for the layered structure in the form of natural extremely-low-frequency radio waves in Titan's atmosphere.
 Titan's surface is thought to be a poor reflector of extremely-low-frequency radio waves, so they may instead be reflecting off the liquid–ice boundary of a subsurface ocean.
 Surface features were observed by the Cassini spacecraft to systematically shift by up to 30 km between October 2005 and May 2007, which suggests that the crust is decoupled from the interior, and provides additional evidence for an interior liquid layer.
 Further supporting evidence for a liquid layer and ice shell decoupled from the solid core comes from the way the gravity field varies as Titan orbits Saturn.
 Comparison of the gravity field with the RADAR-based topography observations also suggests that the ice shell may be substantially rigid.